 5. The Website Design Group, chaired by Nova Biro, is involved in improving the website to make it more user friendly and dynamic.
 We are currently seeking to fill a paid internship position for website development.
 If you have someone in mind or have any ideas as to content or presentation, please send your comments to Nova Biro at firstname.lastname@example.org.
 All comments are welcomed, a point that cannot be emphasized enough.

-9. School-based Mental Health Service Providers Committee.
-Nancy Malatesta and Frank Stevenson, two school pyscholgists, have just formed a committe to examine the role of school-based mental health service providers in advancing SEL throughout the schools.
+8. School-based Mental Health Service Providers Committee.
+Carol Volturo, of Hudson Schools and a school psychologist is forming a committe to examine the role of school-based mental health service providers in advancing SEL throughout the schools.
 As there are over 75 mental health providers in SAM, it will be interesting to hear the different ideas that come out of this brand new committee.
-To find out more, contact Nancy Malatesta at firstname.lastname@example.org.
+To find out more, contact Carla Volturo at email@example.com.

 To see SEL in action, click on this brief video by Learning Matters in conjunction with PBS Jim Lehrer NewsHour.